Leomaradan/twitter-bot/README.md

 # Leomaradan's Twitter Bot
-## Auto-Tweeting from RSS and auto-retweet
+## Auto-tweeting from RSS and auto-retweet
 ----
 ### Installation